Tattomoosa/mattotousa.dev/content/projects/midnight-maintenance/index.md

 This was my entry in the October 2021 Ludum Dare Compo, a biannual solo 48-hour game jam.
 The theme this time around was "Unstable".
 I built a spoopy first-person shooter with mouth sounds for all the sound effects.
 It came out pretty well!
-Since the deadline, I've uploaded a "post-jam" version, which has drastically improved environments and
+Since the deadline, I've uploaded a "post-jam" version with drastically improved environments and pacing and some clarification on story beats.

 [Check It Out](https://tattomoosa.itch.io/midnight-maintenance)